priyank-p/reminder-app/README.md

 Linux, Windows, and MacOS).

-Reminder app allows you to setup up reminders and can notify you, when they are due, using a web push notifications.
+Reminder app allows you to setup up reminders and can notify you, when they are due, using web push notifications.
 The notification only works if the browser is open, however, the reminder-app tab does not need to be open to get those notifications.
 We also plan to write an extension in near feature so you can add reminder's easily.